 The Phi Phi Islands offer a remarkable variety of dive sites concentrated in a small area.
-One of the most popular dive sites is located at the Southern tip of the small island of Koh Bida Nok.
-In a shallow bay on the Eastern side of the island are found huge gardens of stag horn and star corals and incredible numbers of colorful reef fish.
-In spite of diving visibility often being limited to 5-20 meters, the Phi Phi Islands are likely to remain among the most popular diving locations in Southeast Asia.
+One of the most popular dive sites is located at the southern tip of the small island of Koh Bida Nok.
+In a shallow bay on the Eastern side of the island are found huge gardens of staghorn and star corals and incredible numbers of colourful reef fish.

 - Phuket FantaSea Cultural Theme Park

 - Phi Phi Islands Tour with Express Boat

 - James Bond Island Full-Day Tour via Big Boat

 - Sea Kayaking at Ang Thong Marine Park